HetDaftary/Competitive-Coding-Solutions/Hackerearth/README.md

 # Hackerearth-Solutions
-The solutions of Hackerearth are available in this repositry.
+The solutions of Hackerearth are available in this repository.